hpi-swa-teaching/live-programming-systems/projects/coral/analysisPlan.md

 ### Steady Frame
 > Which activities are designed as steady frames based on the formal definition and how?

 The whole application is designed as a steady frame.
 All active nodes are always visible (except they are collapsed, but then the collapsed node is visible).
-The values of the nodes are accessable within one click and then shown in the node browser.
+The values of the nodes are accessible within one click and then shown in the node browser.
 The values are always up-to-date / meaningful (at least when the user hits the enter key).
 The live preview is also always up-to-date and doesn’t need an explicit refresh by the user.

 *C. M. Hancock Real-Time Programming and the Big Ideas of Computational Literacy Massachusetts Institute of Technology, Massachusetts Institute of Technology, 2003*